KlrShaK/KlrShaK.github.io/_news/selected-for-thinkSwiss.md

 related_posts: false
 ---

-I have been named **ThinkSwiss Research Scholarship Awardee 2023** by SERI and Embassy of Switzerland :switzerland: in India.
+Awarded **ThinkSwiss Research Scholarship 2023** by SERI and Embassy of Switzerland :switzerland: in India.